claudiocp/ohmydebn/README.md

 Every year or so, I review my desktop environment to make sure I'm using the best tools for the job.
 Starting from [first principles](https://en.wikipedia.org/wiki/First_principle), I consider needs, desires, and workflows and ask myself a few questions:
 - What are the best of breed productivity apps that help me get my job done with a minimum amount of fuss?
+- What is the best terminal and command line environment?
 - What is the Linux desktop environment that allows me to work with all of those applications at the same time most efficiently?
+- How can I use hotkeys to keep hands on keys for better ergonomics and more speed?
-- Which Linux distro provides that desktop environment and those apps and runs on the hardware that I need it to?
+- Which Linux distro provides all of the above and runs on the hardware that I need it to?

 I've been inspired by [DHH](https://dhh.dk/) and his [Omakub](https://omakub.org/) and [Omarchy](https://omarchy.org/) setups to not only build my ideal desktop environment but publish it here so that others can benefit as well.
 This is my own personal [omakase](https://en.wikipedia.org/wiki/Omakase) menu, a curated collection of comprehensive components that balances the ideals of productivity, flexibility, and beauty while offering a modern command line experience and some fun 8-bit nostalgia as well.